Project leaders: Claire Monge (CR CNRS)

 The development of LbL membranes for mucosal biomolecule delivery is supported by ANRS, Sidaction and the European Union’s Horizon 2020 research.

-This project is supported by Marie-Skłodowska-Curie Individual fellowship of European Union’s Horizon 2020 research and innovation programme, under project number No 751061.
+This project is supported by Marie-Skłodowska-Curie Individual fellowship (S. Caridade) of European Union’s Horizon 2020 research and innovation programme, under project number No 751061.

 Vaccination has been acknowledged as one of the most effective methods against life threatening diseases.
 Vaccines administered by the mucosal route (oral, vaginal…) present the advantage to be needle-free and reduce the risk of pathogen transmission.
 Among the existing mucosal vaccines, the sublingual ones are an interesting way of immunization since the sublingual mucosa is particularly thin and would allow easy penetration of antigens.
 Also, this administration allows to bypass the gastrointestinal tract, has better safety record than intranasal vaccines and have better compliance for vaccinating infants and children.
 Additionally, they have a fast removal by body fluids and enzymes.